zncheng/StreamLEC/README.md

 ### Programming model
 + users can check the provided interfaces and templates for building application in directory `./programming`.
-+ Encoder
++ source
-    + StreamLEC implements the RS code in encoder by default (check `./programming/encode_defualt.hpp`), users have no need to modify the source code if use RS codes.
+    + StreamLEC provides a default decoder based on RS code in the source (check `./programming/source_interfaces.hpp`), users have no need to modify the source code if use RS codes.
-    + StreamLEC also allows users to deploy other erasure codes by implementing `ProcessEncode()` (check `./programming/encode_interface.hpp`).
+    + StreamLEC also allows users to deploy other erasure codes by re-implementing the `Encode()` interfaces in `./programming/source_interface.hpp`).
-+ Decoder
++ sink
-    + StreamLEC implements the RS code in decoder by default (check `./programming/decode_defualt.hpp`), users only need to implement the `Recompute` and `Aggregate` interfaces (check `./programming/decode_interface.hpp`).
+    + StreamLEC also provides a default decoder based on RS code in the sink (check `./programming/sink_interface.hpp`), users only need to implement the `Recompute` and `Aggregate` interfaces (check `./programming/sink_interface.hpp`) for an applications.
-    + StreamLEC also allows users to deploy other erasure codes for decoder by implementing `ProcessDecode()` (check `./programming/decode_interface.hpp`).
+    + Users also needs to re-implementing `Decode()` interfaces if they want to uses a new erasure codes (check `./programming/sink_interface.hpp`).
 + Processor
     + For processor, users only need to fill in the required interfaces, check `./programming/processor_interface.hpp`.
         + if enable coded computation, users need to decouple the computation into two parts and fill in the `ProcessLinear` and `ProcessNonlinear`
-        + if use piggybacking only, users only need to fill in the `ProcessData` interface
+        + otherwise only need to fill in the `ProcessData` interface
         + fill in the `ProcessFeedback` interfaces if there are feedbacks in the applications

 ### Contact